homjxi0e/bypassuac_comhijack.rb/README.md

         specifying EXE::Custom your DLL should call ExitProcess() after starting your payload in a separate process.
         This module invokes the target binary via cmd.exe on the target.
-Therefore if cmd.exe access is restricted, this module will not run correctly ,,
+Therefore if cmd.exe access is restricted, this module will not run correctly, ,,
 ====================================================================================||>
 ====================================================================================||>